Native Warm Season Grass Biomass

 Ernst Conservation Seeds is one of the largest switchgrass seed producers in the country, with more than 30 years of experience in establishing, managing and harvesting native, warm season grass seed and biomass from these species.
 In recent years, switchgrass has attracted attention as an ecologically beneficial species in conservation agriculture, and as a potential source of alternative energy and sustainable fiber for new and developing markets.

-Ernst Conservation Seeds is actively involved in numerous cooperative efforts with government agencies, universities and groups in the private sector that are interested in increasing the use of grass biomass in many applications.
+Ernst Conservation Seeds is actively involved in numerous cooperative efforts with government agencies, universities and groups in the private sector that are interested in increasing the use of native warm season grass biomass in many applications.

 Biomass production from switchgrass can vary greatly from one region to another.
 It is important to select switchgrass varieties that are well suited to the growing conditions of your area.
 Please contact us and we will be happy to make recommendations.